makville/cakephp-acl-plugin/README.md

-# Acl plugin for CakePHP
+# MakvilleAcl plugin for CakePHP

 ## Installation